urbnindicators

 Now we would need to figure out how to aggregate the needed variables for both the denominator and numerator in order to calculate a valid “% Disabled” measure, a task that is feasible but time-intensive and error-prone.

-For an analysis that leverages more than a single measure, and
+For an analysis that leverages more than a single measure, and especially when measures are required from distinct tables, this workflow is burdensome and creates significant surface area for undetected errors.

 At the same time, many analysts will be overwhelmed by and unsure how